mendix/docs/content/refguide/relational-expressions.md

 tags: ["studio pro"]
 ---

-Relational expressions allow the user to compare variables and base changes and actions upon that information.
-The return type of such expressions is always boolean.
+Relational expressions allow the user to compare values and to make changes and perform actions based upon that information.
+The return type of such expressions is always Boolean.

 ## Less than ( < )